 15A NCAC 13B .0539 ENGINEERING PLAN FOR C&DLF FACILITIES

 (c) Scope.
-An engineering plan must be prepared for a phase of development not to exceed approximately five years of operating capacity consistent with the development phases and design criteria defined in the facility plan.
-The engineering plan shall contain a report and a set of drawings which consistently represent the engineering design.
+An engineering plan shall be prepared for the proposed area of development that provides no less than five years of operating capacity and no more than the total facility capacity, consistent with the development phases and design criteria defined in the facility plan.
+The engineering plan shall contain a report and a set of drawings that represent the engineering design in accordance with Paragraphs (d) and (e) of this Rule.

 (1) A summary of the facility design that includes:

-(B) definition of the critical conditions evaluated and assumptions made,
+(B) definition of the aspects and conditions of the facility design evaluated by the design engineer and assumptions made;

 (D) completion of any applicable location restriction demonstrations in accordance with Rule .0536 of this Section.